 When are these works being done?

-A planning application for the proposed works is due to be submitted in the autumn of 2020, subject to completion of supporting studies and reports.
-This should allow preparatory works to start during the early part of 2021, with the main construction activities due to be on site during summer 2021.
+This allows preparatory works to start during the early part of 2021, with the main construction activities due to be on site later in 2021.
 The works should be complete by early 2022.

 Will there be an impact on the environment and residents?